NxPKG/khulnasoft-docs/content/hyperdrive/platform/limits.md

 {{<Aside type="note">}}

-You can request adjustments to limits that conflict with your project goals by contacting Cloudflare.
+You can request adjustments to limits that conflict with your project goals by contacting Khulnasoft.
 Not all limits can be increased.
 To request an increase, submit a [Limit Increase Request](https://forms.gle/ukpeZVLWLnKeixDu7) and we will contact you with next steps.

 {{</Aside>}}